-So how then do you get a real and meaningful discussion going?
+So how then do you get a real and meaningful online discussion going?

 To start, stop using the word “discuss”.
 Use “solve” instead.
 That changes the whole activity: your design of it and the learners’ approach to it.
 A discussion should be a means to an end.
 If we discuss just for the sake of discussing, it gets boring very quickly.
 What’s the point?